-Rent expense amounted to \$5,131.8 million, \$4,092.8 million and \$3,542.0 million in 2011, 2010 and 2009, respectively (see Notes 21, 22 and 29).
+Rent expense amounted to \$\mathbb{P}\$1,438.0 million and \$\mathbb{P}\$1,118.9 million for the three months ended March 31, 2012 and 2011, respectively (see Notes 21, 22 and 29).

 Operating Lease Commitments - Jollibee Group as Lessor.
 The Jollibee Group has entered into commercial property leases on its investment property portfolio and various sublease agreements.
 Management has determined, based on an evaluation of the terms and conditions of the arrangements, that the Jollibee Group retains all the significant risks and benefits of ownership of the properties which are leased out.
 Accordingly, the leases are accounted for as operating leases.